tinyboard/tinyboards/README.md

 PORPL_CONFIG_LOCATION=/path/to/porpl/config/file.hjson
 ```
 7. To build & run the code for local testing simply go into terminal in this folder and type `cargo run`, this command both compiles the source code and starts running the webserver on `http://127.0.0.1:8536` so you can begin testing the API.
 The code will also automatically run all of the database migrations as well.

+## Run Porpl with Docker

+1. Have docker and docker-compose installed on your OS

+2. clone this repository, and [porpl-fe](https://git.porpl.net/Porpl/porpl-fe), into a folder on your local machine

+3. open up this repository in terminal, and change directory to `docker` with `cd docker`

+4. run the start script with `./docker-start.sh`, this command should reference the `docker-compose.yml` file within the `docker` directory and then build, compile, and launch everything that Porpl needs.

+5. you should be able to turn off Porpl by using `CTRL + C` and docker-compose will spin everything down.